DiveGearAdvice.comUpdated April 2026

 Best ForProductPriceWhy

-UK conditions present unique challenges.
+cold water conditions present unique challenges.
 Water temperatures range from 6°C in February to 16°C in August.
-Visibility averages 3-10 metres, sometimes less.
+Visibility averages 3-10 meters, sometimes less.
 You need a screen you can read in murky water and a battery that won't fail in the cold.

 Cold water battery performance is critical.
 Lithium batteries perform better than alkaline in cold conditions.
-User-replaceable batteries save money long-term and mean you're never stranded mid-trip waiting for a service centre.
+User-replaceable batteries save money long-term and mean you're never stranded mid-trip waiting for a service center.

 Pros: Excellent value, simple operation, nitrox capable Cons: Basic display, fewer features